robotframework/robotframework/doc/userguide/src/CreatingTestData/TestDataSyntax.rst

 - Transferring data between processes and machines.
 A suite can be converted to JSON in one machine and recreated somewhere else.
-- Saving a suite constructed from normal Robot Framework data into a single JSON file that is faster to parse.
+- Saving a suite, possibly a nested suite, constructed from normal Robot Framework data into a single JSON file that is faster to parse.
 - Alternative data format for external tools generating tests or tasks.

 .. note:: The JSON data support is new in Robot Framework 6.1 and it can be